-IN-PERSON LANGUAGE TESTING HAS BEEN SUSPENDED UNTIL MAY 13TH.
-LANGUAGE ASSESSMENT VIA ZOOM OR SKYPE IS AVAILABLE!
+LANGUAGE ASSESSMENT VIA ZOOM IS AVAILABLE!

 To maintain high education standards for all students and faculty, Lehigh University complies with Pennsylvania's Act 76, the English Fluency Act of 1990.
 This legislation requires that universities assess all instructional faculty and certify that they are fluent in English.
-ICAPE staff offers TOPSS for teaching assistants at Lehigh University for this purpose.
-Pursuant to PA State mandate, ICAPE staff first pre-screen all teaching assistants at Lehigh in order to determine if further English language assessment is required.
+ICAPE staff offers TOPSS for graduate teaching assistants at Lehigh University for this purpose.
+Pursuant to PA State mandate, ICAPE staff first pre-screen all graduate teaching assistants at Lehigh in order to determine if further English language assessment is required.
 In addition, U.S. Federation regulations require similar English language assessment for new J-1 visiting scholars/researchers.

 OPI--Oral Proficiency Interview--is a 30-minute interview (maximum) that serves as an alternative to TOPSS for some students, faculty, staff or new J-1 visa holders (TA minimum score: 3.5; J-1 scholar/researcher minimum score: 2.5).